CacheGuard OS

-User's Guide - Version 5.7.6
+User's Guide - Version UF-2.0.2

 Web Cache

-Cached Object Max Size
+Cached Object Size

 Forcing a URL Load

-In some cases (buggy Web sites, forcing the update...) an URL needs to be explicitly reloaded in the appliance's cache.
+In some cases (buggy Web sites, forcing the update...) an URL needs to be explicitly reloaded into the cache.
 To force the loading of a URL use the command "cache" followed by the argument "loadurl" and the URL to fetch.
 For instance to force the loading of the URL http://www.example.com/example.html use the command:

 Displaying a Report